 Even if your policy covers fertility, you must read the fine print to make sure that it covers the treatment and medication your doctor is prescribing.
 For example, your doctor might suggest that you genetically test the embryos prior to transfer to increase your odds of success.
 However, you may end up paying for genetic testing out of pocket, so it is a good idea to confirm first.

 Another example is that your insurance may not cover all brands or types of medication.
 Before your treatment, let your clinic know what is covered and that you want your treatment to use the covered medication to avoid out-of-pocket costs.

 Come up with a plan to avoid out-of-pocket costs

 Money is a valid part of deciding on a treatment plan, and your doctor should be your partner in developing an approach that will maximize your insurance coverage while avoiding as many out-of-pocket costs as possible.
 The following are examples of the types of things you and your doctor should consider when developing a treatment plan.

 - IUI requirement.
 Some insurance policies require a specified number of intrauterine inseminations (IUIs) before other treatments will be covered.
-Even if your doctor believes that intravaginal culture (IVC) or IVF are your best choices for getting pregnant, your insurance may require a certain number of IUIs first before covering either.
+Even if your doctor believes that IVF is your best choice for getting pregnant, your insurance may require a certain number of IUIs first before covering either.

 - IVF cycle limit or total dollar limit.
 Health insurance policies will often specify either a limit on the number of IVF cycles that will be covered or a dollar limit for all treatment.
 This is important information for your doctor and you to consider when creating a treatment plan to give you the best chance of a healthy baby and to avoid out-of-pocket costs.